Walidaaunc/MathQuest/README.md

 - Everything else corresponds to client-side code.
 - The SQL database is not stored as a local file but is accessed via a remote Azure server (comp426.database.windows.net).
 Therefore, there is no database file (such as a .sqlite file) to include in the repository.

-## For the sake of grading simplicity, we’ve detailed the functionality below according to each requirement:
-- **Interactive and Event-Driven Front End (30 points):** Our front-end design is interactive and driven by user events!
-- **RESTful CRUD API Back End (30 points):** The NodeJS server implements a RESTful CRUD API serving two resources: user-answers and correct-answers.
-The user-answers endpoint enables clients to perform create, read, update, and delete operations on user-answers and retrieve the correct answer to the previous problem.
-The correct-answers endpoint serves the WebSocket server with the correct answer obtained from the WolframAlpha API for the current math question.
-Since the server retrieves data from the API and passes it to the WebSocket server, only the read operation is relevant, barring create, update, and delete operations.
-- **Utilization of Third-Party API (10 points):** Our server integrates the WolframAlpha API to fetch accurate answers to mathematical problems.
-- **Implementation of Session-Persistent State (10 points):** We maintain a session-persistent state by storing user credentials, hashed passwords, gold, XP, and power-up information in an SQL database.
-- **Emphasis on User Experience (10 points):** We've endeavored to create a user-friendly experience, emphasizing ease of use and a consistent theme.
-- **Quality of Presentation Video (10 points):** The presentation is included in this README file and linked below.
-We are excited to hear feedback!

 ## Final Notes
 You can access the live website by visiting the following URL:
 [Math Quest: Gold Rush](http://426.absarka.com/SignUp.html)

 Please note that you'll be redirected to the HTTPS version.
 However, the HTTPS version is currently unavailable.
 To access the correct website, please double-click on the address bar and change "HTTPS" to "HTTP".

 For the YouTube demonstration video, please follow this link: [Math Quest Demo](https://www.youtube.com/watch?v=RB89VPqFkRQ).
 Please note that, in some cases, the YouTube video defaults to displaying at a very low resolution.
 However, higher resolutions are available; in order to improve the resolution, please click the gear icon in the YouTube video menu and select "1080p" as the resolution.
-Thank you for taking the time to review this project!
+Thank you for taking the time to review this webapp!
 If you have any questions or concerns, please don't hesitate to contact us at
  - bh4@unc.edu
  - ssahebi@unc.edu
  - walidaa@unc.edu